Game day inactives, injuries and weather: Week 11

 DETROIT LIONS

+Inactives: QB Matthew Stafford, DL Da’Shawn Hand, T Rick Wagner, DE Romeo Okwara, T Dan Skipper, G Beau Benzschawel and CB Michael Jackson.

 Lineup Notes: QB Matthew Stafford (hip, back) has been declared out and will miss another game.
-RB Ty Johnson (concussion) progressed from DNP on Wednesday to full participant on Friday, so he’s trending towards playing with his questionable tag.
+RB Ty Johnson (concussion) progressed from DNP on Wednesday to full participant on Friday, so he’s active and trending towards playing with his questionable tag.

 Jaguars at Colts (1:00pm ET)